flischewski1/scc-webservice/README.md

 first step: minimum viable product (create and delete task, update, status) - FINISHED

-next: define a clearer set of functionalies and develop a client for this service
+second step: define a clearer set of functionalies - FINISHED

+next: develop a client for this service with fancy front end, security and user management